myshov/awesome-mobile-web-development/README.md

 - [Mobile Browser Market Share](http://gs.statcounter.com/browser-market-share/mobile/) - market share between various platforms and countries.
 - [Standards for Web Applications on Mobile ](https://www.w3.org/Mobile/mobile-web-app-state) - current state of mobile-related W3C specifications.
 - [What Web Can Do Today](https://whatwebcando.today) - what your browser capable of.

-## Talks

-- [Fundamentals of Mobile Web Development](https://www.youtube.com/watch?v=z6dg_V22wV0) - overview of the best practices for mobile web development, by Matt Gaunt.
-- [Future App Model: Advanced Service Worker](https://www.youtube.com/watch?v=J2dOTKBoTL4) - the glimpse on how to optimize web apps and sites using streams and service workers and other new APIs, by Jake Archibald.
-- [Instant Loading: Building offline-first Progressive Web Apps](https://www.youtube.com/watch?v=cmGr0RszHc8) - introduction to service workers, by Jake Archibald.
-- [Mobile Web Performance](https://www.youtube.com/watch?v=_y5IzI_tpTw) - what to do on your site to achieve the best possible mobile experience, by Estelle Weyl.
-- [Mobile Web Performance Auditing](https://www.youtube.com/watch?v=WrA85a4ZIaM) - how to audit performance issues on the site, by Paul Lewis.

 ## Tools and Libraries